elliottkte/uk-crime-analysis/README.md

 ## About

 I'm a data analyst with a background spanning policing, defence, and government.
-This project was partly motivated by that experience — I wanted to explore what the publicly available data actually shows about crime trends, using proper analytical methods rather than headlines.
+This project was partly motivated by that experience.
+I wanted to explore what the publicly available data actually shows about crime trends, using proper analytical methods rather than headlines.